nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

 # Intro to React Hooks

-React Hooks are functions provided by React that make it possible to "hook into" state and lifecycle methods in function components.
+React Hooks are special functions provided by React that make it possible to "hook into" state and lifecycle methods in function components.
 React introduced Hooks in 2018 to solve some problems that the team had come up against while maintaining the React codebase for 5 years:

 1. Classes can be difficult to understand (and take a lot of computer power to process).
 2. `App.js` gets big and confusing with business logic that could be more reusable and componentized.